eduvpn/python-eduvpn-client/doc/introduction.rst

 .. note::

-    Currently, CentOS 7 ships with an outdated NetworkManager so some features might not work properly.
+    Currently CentOS 7 ships with an outdated NetworkManager so some features might not work properly.

 Pip
 ---